-With season one of The Wexer Podcast now completed, we’re taking a look back, drawing out some of the key learnings from the amazing guests we’ve chatted to over the first six months.
+With season one of The Wexer Podcast now completed, we’re taking a look back, drawing out some of the key things we have learned about digital fitness from the amazing guests we’ve chatted to over the first six months.

 #1 – Consumer demands are changing.
 We must adapt.

 “Innovations in one field can drive even higher expectations across the board,” said tech consultant John Blackburn.
 “Apple creates a product we’ve never dreamed of and suddenly consumers expect similar in other areas: instant gratification and seamless, highly digitalised experiences.”

 As a result, he says, businesses must shift their focus from internal to external, looking at what their customers want and shaping their businesses around this.
 “There’s a land grab in fitness at the moment, and businesses that think outside in, not inside out, will be the ones that succeed.
 The more you can take what the person wants and embed it in their day-to-day life, the more relevant and meaningful it becomes to them and the more they will come back.”

 #2 – Digital isn’t going anywhere.
 It’s time to embrace it.

 “If you look at the headlines, you’d think connected home equipment sales were decreasing,” said Jason Leone, chief financial & administrative officer for Core Health & Fitness.
 “They aren’t.
 Growth is slowing and bifurcating, but connected equipment is here to stay and is only going become an even bigger piece of the pie, in the gym and at home.”

 We share one thing we learned about digital fitness from fitness technology expert Bryan O’Rourke here: “It’s a real opportunity.
 With the recent advances in technology, and with the right partners and the right thinking, you aren’t talking about spending US$8m to go digital any more.
 There will be risk, but also a tremendous amount of opportunity in the next decade.”

 #3 – Think about your digital strategy.